Portuguese:

 Regina: I’m a retired CSI.

-We’ve always liked to play, every since we were little girls.
+We’ve always liked to play, since we were little girls.
 When we retired, we decided to keep on playing!...

 Anna Helena: When I retired, I tried to find something to keep me busy.
 Those who lead an active life can’t get used to doing nothing.
 I found some cold porcelain courses and took them.
 But I had this tendency to make everything smaller…

-Then I saw a magazine with an article about Chu’s works.
-She’s a fantastic miniaturists.
+Then I saw a magazine with an article about Chu's works.
+She's a fantastic miniaturist.
 One of the firsts here to work on 1:144.
 I contacted her and had some classes - amazing ones!
 There, I also met Vivian Bick and Cristina, who makes water fountains.
 I became interested in miniatures, searched on the internet, and joined an Italian group, "Mini Italy", as my family is originally from Italy.
 There, Roselly, from a Brazilian group, MiniClube, invited me to join it here too.
-Here I met Pépp, Humberto, all the “gang”.
+Here I met Pépp, Humberto, the whole "gang".
 I also learned a lot from my classes with Ivani Grande.

 Anna, you started making miniatures with cold porcelain.
 Which is your favorite technique now?